conan-io/docs/reference/tools/system/pip_manager.rst

 It is designed to be used in two different ways:

 1. Using a Python package in a recipe.
-2. Use a tool installed as a python package locally and reuse it in other recipes.
+2. Use a tool installed as a Python package locally and reuse it in other recipes.

 Using a Python package in a recipe
 ----------------------------------